balena-io-modules/persistent-tunnel/README.md

 The `timeout` setting is useful to make sure that idle sockets will eventually get `destroy()`'ed and release their resources.
-Any intermediate TCP Load Balancers should detect the TCP KeepAlive packets and keep the connection active.
-If, however, the connection gets dropped for any reason, the underlying socket will emit an error and will, eventually, get properly removed from the pool by the HTTP Agent.
+Any intermediate TCP Load Balancers / Proxies should detect the TCP KeepAlive packets and keep the connection active.
+If, however, the connection does get dropped for any reason, the underlying socket will emit an error and will, eventually, get properly removed from the pool by the HTTP Agent.